Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 What Paint is Safe for Bird Boxes?

-Oil-based, latex, acrylic, or watercolor paints are safe paints for painting birdhouses.
-Birdhouses are safe to be painted everywhere except at the entrance holes, ventilation holes, and insides of the birdhouse as birds may accidentally consume the paint.
+Oil-based, latex, acrylic, or watercolor paints are safe for birdhouse painting.
+Birdhouses are safe to be painted everywhere except at the entrance holes, ventilation holes, and insides of the birdhouse, as birds may accidentally consume the paint.
 Birdhouses should be painted with camouflage-colored paint.

 Do Birds Like Colorful Houses?